 Ananda Kiamsha Madelyn Leeke discovered mindfulness when her career as a young lawyer and investment banker did not produce the level of success she expected.
-Over the past 27 years, mindfulness has helped Ananda overcome panic attacks, release her career expectations, develop self-care practices, and pursue her calling as an artist, author, Reiki master practitioner, speaker, and mindfulness and yoga teacher.
-Today, she makes a difference in the world by listening to her heart and following her intuition to help people and organizations outsmart stress, tap into creativity, and have a healthy relationship with technology.
+Over the past 27 years, mindfulness has helped Ananda become resilient, practice self-care, overcome panic attacks, release her career expectations, and pursue her calling as an artist, author, Reiki master practitioner, speaker, and mindfulness and yoga teacher.
+Today, she makes a difference in the world by listening to her heart and following her intuition to help people, businesses, organizations, and communities become resilient and thrive with mindfulness, self-care, and creativity.

 In addition, she worked as the Knowledge Manager for e.villages, Hamilton’s data servicing startup in public housing.
 In this role, she created, curated, and maintained content for an intranet which housed information, resources, tools, and best practices on community development, economic self-sufficiency, employment, financial literacy, housing, life skills management, micro-enterprises, and welfare reform.